mindymallory/PriceAnalysis/14-BeefCattleMarkets.Rmd

 ### Details of the Spread[^cattlespread]

-[^cattlespread]: Much of the information in this section comes from the CMEGroup publication, [An Introduction to Cattle Feeding Spreads](http://www.cmegroup.com/trading/agricultural/files/AC-378_CattleFeedingWhitePaper_r2.pdf)
+[^cattle-spread]: Much of the information in this section comes from the CMEGroup publication, [An Introduction to Cattle Feeding Spreads](http://www.cmegroup.com/trading/agricultural/files/AC-378_CattleFeedingWhitePaper_r2.pdf)

 One feeder cattle contract covers about 66 animals (50,000 lbs divided by 750 lbs per animal), and one live cattle futures covers about 32 animals (40,000 lbs divided by 1,250 lbs per animal) so the number of live cattle futures used must double the number of feeder cattle contracts used.